lyteword/kjv/mark/chapter-6.md

 <sup>36</sup> Send them away, that they may go into the country round about, and into the villages, and buy themselves bread: for they have nothing to eat.

-<sup>37</sup> He answered and said unto them, Give ye them to eat .
+<sup>37</sup> He answered and said unto them, Give ye them to eat.
 And they say unto him, Shall we go and buy two hundred pennyworth of bread, and give them to eat?

-<sup>38</sup> He saith unto them, How many loaves have ye ? go and see .
+<sup>38</sup> He saith unto them, How many loaves have ye? go and see.
 And when they knew, they say, Five, and two fishes.

 <sup>39</sup> And he commanded them to make all sit down by companies upon the green grass.